 Have you ever tried adding greens to your smoothies?
 If not, you’re missing out on a great way to get more nutrients into your diet.
-This article includes the best greens for smoothies including spinach, kale, collard greens, Swiss chard, and more.
+This article includes the best healthy greens for smoothies including spinach, kale, collard greens, Swiss chard, and more.
 I’ve also included a basic green smoothie recipe to help get you started!

 A green smoothie on a wood board surrounded by green fruits and veggies.